-Dan Foley Park Lake Chabot Trail is a 1.3 mile lightly trafficked loop trail located near Vallejo, California that features a lake and is rated as moderate.
+Dan Foley Park Lake Chabot Trail is a 1.3 mile lightly trafficked loop trail located near Harry Floyd Terrace, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Park at The Foley Cultural Center

 I didn't lol this trail.
 I couldn't find the way to loop around.
 I felt a little unsafe.
 I wouldn't do it alone or without protection.

 It is a nice trail.
 A little bit of everything.
 First it's paved, then dirt, then shrubs, then forest, then eucalyptus forest, some uphills, some downhills, and good views.
 Paved parts have lots of traffic because of the people running and fishing.
 I liked it.
 I live in So Cal so it's nice to get a hike in up north.
 I'm used to hiking up the Mt.
 Baden-Powell and also Mt.
 San Jacinto so this is an easier 9 mile hike if your used to doing lots of elevation.
 If not, then it's a good workout.
 Anytime your on a trail it's a good thing.
 Trails won't hike themselves! :-)

 This was definitely a challenging hike.
 It's pretty flat at the beginning and then it's challenging with several hills.
 We completed the entire trail all 9 miles with my husband, 4 year old son and 10 year old daughter.
 We where lucky the weather was perfect!
 It's definitely a place you can spend the entire day.
 Another plus is that there are lots of markings to stay on track...so it's hard to get lost!

 This was marked as being in Vallejo that Lake Chabot is not the Lake Chabot with the 9 mile loop.
 This is Lake Chabot in Castro Valley which has the 9 mile loop so I changed the the trailhead check in.